2026 Leadership Class at the NJFC Annual Meeting

 Credit: Bill Blanchard

-During its annual meeting held Jan.
-28, the New Jersey Food Council (NJFC) named the 2026 Leadership Development class, comprising 10 young professionals who are poised to chart the future for the “beyond essential” industry of which 9.5 million New Jerseyans rely.
+During its annual meeting Jan.
+28, the New Jersey Food Council (NJFC) named its 2026 Leadership Development class, comprising 10 young professionals poised to chart the future for the “beyond essential” industry of which 9.5 million New Jerseyans rely.

-Since 2014, the Leadership Development program has educated NJFC members who have a passion for working in the industry, possess an interest in the dynamics and trends of government, have a commitment to the NJFC and demonstrate great potential for advancement.
+Since 2014, the program has educated NJFC members who have a passion for working in the industry, possess an interest in the dynamics and trends of government, have a commitment to the council and demonstrate potential for advancement.

 “Together, we are not just responding to what’s next, we are helping shape it,” said Jason Read, NJFC chair and director of store operations for Wawa.
 “We recognize that our future depends on up-and-coming leaders.”

-This year, the applicant pool was especially competitive; the 10 class members were invited to the podium at the annual meeting to be introduced to the members.
-They were welcomed by Jessica Scaduto of Food Circus Foodtown and Matt Lipowski of J&J Snack Foods, both graduates.
+The class members were introduced at the podium during the annual meeting and welcomed by Jessica Scaduto of Food Circus Foodtown and Matt Lipowski of J&J Snack Foods, both graduates.

-She noted that some graduates have been elected to the NJFC board or even served as board chair, such as Andrew Kent of Glass Gardens.
-Others are now leading the council’s committees or paving their own way to make meaningful impacts across the industry.
+She noted that some graduates have been elected to the NJFC board or served as board chair, such as Andrew Kent of Glass Gardens.
+Others are now leading the council’s committees.

 “Our Leadership Development Program continues to be an incredible opportunity to learn, grow, and connect with inspiring leaders,” Lipowski said.
 “This year, the applicant pool was filled with so many deserving individuals, making it an honor to be selected.”